-45.(1) Where the Family Judge makes or refuses to make, varies or refuses to vary, revokes or refuses to revoke an order (other than an interim maintenance order) under this Part, an appeal shall lie to the Court of Appeal.

-(2) On an appeal under this section the Court of Appeal may make such orders as may be necessary to give effect to its determination of the appeal, including such incidental or consequential orders as appear to the court to be just, and, in the case of an appeal from a decision of the Family Judge made on an application for or in respect of an order for the making of periodical payments, the Court of Appeal may order that its determination of the appeal shall have effect from such date as the court thinks fit, not being earlier than the date of the making of the application to the Family Judge.

-(3) Without prejudice to the generality of subsection (2), where, on an appeal under this section in respect of an order of the Family Judge requiring any person to make periodical payments, the Court of Appeal reduces the amount of those payments or discharges the order, the Court of Appeal may order the person entitled to payments under the order of the Family Judge to pay to the person liable to make payments under that order such sum in respect of payments already made in compliance with the order of the Family Judge, the Court of Appeal may remit the payment of those arrears or any part thereof.

-(4) Any order of the Court of Appeal made on an appeal under this section (other than an order directing that an application shall be reheard by the Family Judge) shall for the purposes of the enforcement of the order and for the purposes of section 42 be treated as if it were an order of the Family Judge from which the appeal was brought and not of the Court of Appeal.
+- 45.(1) Where the Family Judge makes or refuses to make, varies or refuses to vary, revokes or refuses to revoke an order (other than an interim maintenance order) under this Part, an appeal shall lie to the Court of Appeal. - (2) On an appeal under this section the Court of Appeal may make such orders as may be necessary to give effect to its determination of the appeal, including such incidental or consequential orders as appear to the court to be just, and, in the case of an appeal from a decision of the Family Judge made on an application for or in respect of an order for the making of periodical payments, the Court of Appeal may order that its determination of the appeal shall have effect from such date as the court thinks fit, not being earlier than the date of the making of the application to the Family Judge. - (3) Without prejudice to the generality of subsection (2), where, on an appeal under this section in respect of an order of the Family Judge requiring any person to make periodical payments, the Court of Appeal reduces the amount of those payments or discharges the order, the Court of Appeal may order the person entitled to payments under the order of the Family Judge to pay to the person liable to make payments under that order such sum in respect of payments already made in compliance with the order as the Court of Appeal thinks fit and, if any arrears are due under the order of the Family Judge, the Court of Appeal may remit the payment of those arrears or any part thereof. - (4) Any order of the Court of Appeal made on an appeal under this section (other than an order directing that an application shall be reheard by the Family Judge) shall for the purposes of the enforcement of the order and for the purposes of section 42 be treated as if it were an order of the Family Judge from which the appeal was brought and not of the Court of Appeal.